GPNamibia/odk-central-mediator/README.md

-# PTracker ODK Central Mediator
+# OpenHIM NodeJS ODK Central Mediator
 This mediator is intended for retrieving submission data from ODK Central and  storing the data into the MySQL Repository.

 # Private Configurations